Bruce Flanagan Real Estate.com

-At this time the 15th of April, 2020, we are all in the midst of the Covid-19 Virus Pandemic.
+At this time the 30th of October, 2020, we are all in the midst of the Covid-19 Virus Pandemic.
 The wake-up call was the news of its cruel potential in the Seattle Area Nursing Home tragedy….towards the end of February.
 Fortunately, WA State had the good fortune to possess a Governor who moved quickly to control its insatiable appetite.
-Today’s total for Skagit County is 200 cases with 6 known deaths, and the State shows over 10 thousand known virus cases; until we can see the results of Statewide Testing however, these numbers are subject to serious upward correction.
+Today’s total for Skagit County is 1300 cases with well over 22 known deaths.
+The state shows over 90 thousand known virus cases.
+Until we can see the results of statewide efficient testing however, these numbers are subject to serious upward correction.

 Prior to the appearance of the virus, the Skagit County, and particularly the real estate market in Anacortes was robust, with interest rates on the slide down.

 At the moment, the amount of listings available in Anacortes, dropped from 70 listings in 2019 to 47, in March of this year.
 The number of closed listings in March of this year, matched that of last year, at 34; and the median sales price dropped from $509,000 to to$465,000.
 The number of pending sales at the end of March dropped from 61 to 28.
-The asking prices however, do not seem to have softened as a result of the present pandemic.
+Today we are down to 25 listings.
+The asking prices however, do not seem to have softened.
+As a matter of fact, they have increased substantially, perhaps as a result of the present pandemic.
 Anacortes remains affordable.
 People want to move to Anacortes and away from the more expensive and larger cities; the quality of life in Anacortes continues to be sought after.
 Additionally, the sustaining economic factor is the large group of retirees, as well as the availability for employment at the Whidbey Island Naval Air Facility in Oak Harbor.
 By comparison with the San Francisco Area, and that of Seattle, Anacortes compares favorably.

 An almost absolute necessity for most towns and cities is a superior hospital.
 Here in Anacortes we are fortunate to enjoy the existence of our Island Hospital.
 Owned by the Anacortes Tax Payers, and to a lessor degree, those of Skagit County, we were doubly blessed to have had the Hospital headed by Mr. Oliver, who retired last year.
 Hopefully, the best of his policies will persevere.